Data Centers in Luxembourg

 Natural Disaster Risk

 Luxembourg has a very low natural disaster risk profile, with an INFORM Risk score of 1 out of 10 as of September 2025.
-This exceptional stability is a key factor for organizations prioritizing uptime and business continuity.
+The country is well-insulated from major seismic, coastal, and cyclonic events, making it a physically secure location for data center investment.